PreetamGKatakali/100Days-Of-Coding/Day99/README.md

 # Day99🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program find the longest palindromic subsequence.
+- Write a program find the lowest command ancestor.
-- Write a program find the Distinct Subsequences in the string.
+- Write a program to solve the House Robber.

 ## Installing the Java and Node
 Follow Links :